openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Model_Optimizer_Ports_Connections.md

    * `graph.out_edges(node_id)`
    * other methods where `graph` is a an instance of the `networkx.MultiDiGraph` class.

    **This is the lowest-level API.
 Avoid using it in the Model Optimizer transformations**.
-For more details, refer to the :doc:`Model Representation in Memory <mo_model_representation_in_memory>` section.
+For more details, refer to the :ref:`Model Representation in Memory <mo_model_representation_in_memory>` section.

 2. The API built around the `mo.graph.graph.Node` class.
 The `Node` class is the primary class to work with graph nodes and their attributes.
 Examples of such methods and functions are: